 When I started sewing, everything took me far too long.
-Yet, over time I have gained more skills and also collected a few tools that really simplify my work and make sewing much easier and faster.
-In this blog post, I will share with you my favourite tools I use most frequently and that I find really helpful.
+Yet, over time I have gained more skills and also collected a few sewing accessories that really simplify my work and make sewing much easier and faster.
+In this blog post, I will share with you my favourite sewing accessories I use most frequently and that I find really helpful.

 - Double tracing wheel